Menu

 // }

-The mechanisms covered so far allow you to use Kotlin API from Swift or to embed bits of pure Kotlin within your Swift source.
-But Skip also allows you to include entire Kotlin source files in your Xcode project.
-Simply use the standard .kt extension and place your Kotlin source files into the Sources/<ModuleName>/Skip directory alongside your skip.yml file.
+The mechanisms covered so far allow you to use Kotlin and Java API from Swift or to embed bits of pure Kotlin within your Swift source.
+But Skip also allows you to include entire Kotlin and Java source files in your Xcode project.
+Simply use the standard .kt and .java extensions and place your source files into the Sources/<ModuleName>/Skip directory alongside your skip.yml file.
 Skip will include them in the resulting Android build.
 SkipLib uses this technique to implement aspects of the Swift standard library in Kotlin.

-When working on Kotlin files, we typically prefer to open the generated Android project in Android Studio to take advantage of its Kotlin syntax highlighting, autocompletion, and other niceties.
-In fact, you could have a dedicated Android team working to extend and customize the Android version of your app using Kotlin and Android Studio, while other teams work on the iOS and shared portions of the codebase.
+When working on Kotlin and Java files, we typically prefer to open the generated Android project in Android Studio to take advantage of its syntax highlighting, autocompletion, and other niceties.
+In fact, you could have a dedicated Android team working to extend and customize the Android version of your app using Android Studio, while other teams work on the iOS and shared portions of the codebase.

 Working in Android Studio